Ahhyeon-Lee/DailyAlgorithm/Codes/leetCode/BinarySearch/Find Minimum in Rotated Sorted Array.md

 ### Solution

+- In this problem, the fact is that if the left index is smaller than the right index, the nums is sorted and the smallest num is index 0 in nums.

-- This solution could have O(n) time complexity in worst case.
+- The first solution could have O(n) time complexity in worst case.
+- Because it compares all the elements until meeting the smallest numbers except in case that the smallest number is at index 0.

 ```kotlin
 class Solution {